Snakes on a Plane: Adaptations

 Black Flame published the novelization of the film, written by Christa Faust.
 The 405–page novel contains significant backstories for the characters and introduces other characters that were not featured in the film.
+It won a Scribe Award in 2007 from the International Association of Media Tie-In Writers.

 Comic book writer Chuck Dixon wrote a comic book adaptation of the film.
-DC Comics released the two-issue miniseries on August 16, 2006 and September 27, 2006 under their Wildstorm imprint.
+DC Comics released the two-issue miniseries on August 16, 2006, and September 27, 2006, under their Wildstorm imprint.

 Soundtrack

 The soundtrack for the film was released on August 15, 2006.
 The enhanced portion of the CD contains what was considered the "best of the best" of the amateur Internet creations inspired by the film, including the songs "Snakes on the Brain" by Captain Ahab and "Here Come the Snakes (Seeing Is Believing)" by Louden Swain.
-The single "Snakes on a Plane (Bring It)" peaked at the 32nd position of Billboards Hot Modern Rock Tracks in 2006.
+The single "Snakes on a Plane (Bring It)" peaked at the 32nd position of Billboard's Hot Modern Rock Tracks in 2006.